-"Nobody else could play a slide like
+"Nobody else could play a slide like him.

 Robert Nighthawk was one of the blues premier slide guitarists playing with a subtle elegance and a fluid, crystal clear style that was instantly recognizable.
 Nighthawk influenced a generation of artists including Elmore James, Muddy Waters, B.B.
 King and particularly Earl Hooker.
 In many ways Nighthawk was the archetype of the classic bluesman spending his entire adult life rambling all over the South with frequent trips to the North playing a never ending string of one nighters punctuated by sporadic recording dates.
 Nighthawk's recording dates brought him only limited success but he remained popular in the South his entire life.
 Nighthawk's life remains somewhat indistinct; for one he never stayed in Chicago long enough to establish himself, he was interviewed only briefly and unlike many artists didn't appreciably benefit from the blues boom of the 1960's.
 The aim of this website is to shed light on this important bluesman and put his contributions in the proper historical context.